seph1709/eg-cart-mobile/README.md

 # egcart_mobile

 An android app to help shoppers find products easily.
-For more information join for testing program [Click Me](https://play.google.com/apps/testing/com.seph1709.egcart_mobile)
+For more information you can join the testing program by sending your email and access this url [Click Me](https://play.google.com/apps/testing/com.seph1709.egcart_mobile)

 ## Screenshots